Serial Devices

 Water Quality Monitoring:

-- Serial Device: Atlas Scientific pH sensor
+- Serial Device: Atlas EZO-pH sensor

 - Data Points: pH, Temperature